Marcelo H. del Pilar Shrine

 The Marcelo H. del Pilar Shrine is a declared national shrine by the National Historical Commission of the Philippines in honor of Filipino lawyer, poet and propagandist Marcelo H. del Pilar.
-Located at Sitio Cupang, Brgy.
-San Nicolas, Bulakan, Bulacan, the shrine is the former site of the house of the del Pilar clan.
+Located at Sitio Cupang, Barangay San Nicolas in Bulakan, Bulacan, the shrine is the former site of the house of the del Pilar clan.
 Currently, the shrine is under the management of the National Historical Commission of the Philippines.

 History

-Marcelo H. del Pilar was born on this site on August 30, 1850 to Julian Hilario del Pilar and Blasa Gatmaytan.
+Marcelo H. del Pilar was born on this site on August 30, 1850, to Julian Hilario del Pilar and Blasa Gatmaytan.
 By the time of the Philippine revolution, del Pilar was forced to leave his home in Bulakan and escape to Spain wherein he continued his work along with other progressives like Jose Rizal, and Graciano Lopez Jaena.
 Marcelo del Pilar, otherwise known as Plaridel, died of tuberculosis in Spain on July 4, 1896.
-A few years after his death, his remains were exhumed and brought back to the Philippines on December 3, 1920 to be laid to rest at the Mausoleo de los Veteranos de la Revolucion in the Manila North Cemetery.
+A few years after his death, his remains were exhumed and brought back to the Philippines on December 3, 1920, to be laid to rest at the Mausoleo de los Veteranos de la Revolucion in the Manila North Cemetery.